lado-saha/C-Lox/README.md

 This project is my journey through the fantastic book

 **["Crafting Interpreters" by Robert Nystrom](https://craftinginterpreters.com/)**.The book dives deep into how programming languages work by guiding readers to build their own interpreters and then their own compiler.
-It does this through the creation of a dynamically typed language called Lox.
+It does this through the creation of a dynamically typed language called Lox, an Object oriented + functional dynamically typed PL.
 This is the C implemtation, from the second part of the book

 The book is truly written in FUNNY but CONCISE language.
 I never knew cracking jokes could go hand in hand with the dark art of creating compilers